 Weakness in neck muscles also is associated with ALS.
 This results in difficulties in controlling or holding up the head, which leads to excessive fatigue and discomfort, not to mention frustration.
 Cervical collars may be recommended for support.

 Very little research has been done on the subject of exercise and its role in ALS.
 In fact, it isn’t known whether exercises are beneficial for increasing muscle strength for people with ALS.

 However, it’s widely accepted among physicians and therapists that specific kinds of exercise help prevent the development of painful contractures (the permanent tightening of muscles) and can decrease the spasticity(intermittent or constant muscle tightness or spasms) that’s common in ALS.

 Practicing the healthiest type of exercise for each stage of ALS will help maintain comfort and mobility.
 For some people, a moderate amount of daily walking in the early stages of ALS may be all that’s advisable.
 As the disease advances, it's very important to do daily range-of-motion and stretching exercises, either independently or with the help of a caregiver.
 Consult a physical therapist for the best exercise regime.

-For more information, see the following sections in the MDA ALS Caregiver's Guide:
+For more information, see the following sections in Chapter 2 of the MDA ALS Caregiver's Guide:

 Planning early for the inevitable changes that occur over the course of ALS goes a long way toward maintaining function and independence for as long as possible and maintaining the highest possible quality of life.
 Such plans include addressing how home accessibility may be affected as the disease progresses.
 There are many ways to make adaptations or modifications that promote independence and safety in the home.
 A home visit by an occupational therapist to assess the environment is very helpful.